 We’ve since been back numerous times for dining and other purposes, and have stayed at the Poly both before and after the big “renewal” of the resort.
 We’ve also stayed in the Disney Vacation Club units known as the Polynesian Villas & Bungalows.

-While there were some loses during that renewal (such as the lobby water feature), the Poly is still an excellent resort and one that now feels nicer and modern.
+While there were some loses during that renewal (such as the lobby water feature) and DVC expansion, the Poly is still an excellent resort and one that now feels nicer and modern.
 As is the case with all Walt Disney World on-site hotels, Polynesian Village Resort guests receive MagicBands and can make FastPass+ reservations.
-Learn more about this in our MyMagic+ FAQ.

 In terms of layout, I think the Polynesian Resort will satisfy a variety of guests.
 I’ve stated in numerous reviews that I like resorts that are spread out, giving me plenty to explore in the mornings.
 I think this has perplexed a lot of commenters, who generally seem to favor compact layouts for the efficiency’s sake.

 The Poly is not as spread out as Coronado Springs or Caribbean Beach Resort, making it easy to walk to the Great Ceremonial House in the morning no matter the longhouse in which you’re staying.
 Despite this ease of access, there’s still a lot to explore, making those who prefer the sprawling “resort” layout (like me) happy.
 The only resort that does a better job of striking this balance is probably Wilderness Lodge (Grand Floridian also does it well).